YodaSpock/WingedVelociraptors/server/README.md

 * They are at a route they would only be at if in an active game (i.e. any route but exactly `/` of `/player`)
 * They have a client ID and session ID in local storage

-In this case, the client should send a `c_reconnect` message with their client ID stored in local storage.
+In this case, the client should send a `c_reconnect` message with their client ID and perceived session ID stored in local storage.
 If the server agrees they are reconnecting, it will send any messages the client missed that are still relevant.
 These will be in chronological order (i.e. through a queue system).
 Because of this, it is important the client does not change their path between them closing the WebSocket connection and opening a new one.
 Otherwise, the client's perception of the current game state will be incorrect.